 The extensive, atmospheric remains of this isolated village lie on the eastern edge of Dartmoor.
 The settlement consists of a cluster of 13th-century stone longhouses – in which the family lived at one end and the animals at the other – on land that was originally farmed in the Bronze Age.
 Hound Tor was probably deserted in the early 14th century.
 From the top of Greator Rocks, there is a fine view over the abandoned village and the surrounding moors.

 You can find out more by reading about the history of Hound Tor Deserted Medieval Village and by downloading our audio guide, which is designed so you can listen to it whether you are at Hound Tor or elsewhere.

 Before You Go

-Access: The walk to the site from the car park is approximately ½ mile (0.8km) over Hound Tor itself and includes a challenging climb.
+The walk to the site from the car park is half a mile over Hound Tor itself and includes a challenging climb.

 Parking: There is limited parking in Swallerton Gate Car Park, located approximately 1.7 miles after turning off the B3387.
 View details.
 We advise you to lock your car and keep valuables out of sight.

 Facilities: The site is fairly remote and far from any big hubs.
 Widecombe in the Moor is a small village located 3 miles away where you will find some facilities including a pub and cafes.